pletcher/Fall2025-IntroDH/web-scraping-lab.md

 We will return to the content that you have scraped for the NLP Lab, so try to choose a topic that you find interesting.

+For your submission, please turn in the script that you used to gather your network, as well as a JSON dump of the data itself.

+Please also submit a short (2-3–page) lab report, detailing your hypothesis/es about the network that you're exploring, your methods, and a brief discussion of the tools and techniques that you used to complete the lab.

+This lab is due at 11:59 p.m. on Tuesday, October 21, 2025.